Taiwan independence movement

-The government of the People's Republic of China (PRC) opposes Taiwanese independence.
-The PRC believes that Taiwan and mainland China comprise two portions of a single country's territory and regards any moves toward independence as separatism.
-According to its own interpretation of the Cairo Declaration, the Potsdam Declaration and the United Nations General Assembly Resolution 2758, Taiwan is part of the PRC and that any moves towards independence violate the constitution of the PRC and international law.
-The government of the PRC has officially maintained its position of peaceful unification of Taiwan but does not rule out using military force, if necessary, to "reunify" the island should formal independence be declared.
-Advocating for Taiwan independence is illegal in the PRC.
+The Chinese Communist Party and the People's Republic of China strongly oppose Taiwanese independence, believing that both Taiwan and mainland China are part of their territory, and regard any moves toward independence as separatism which could trigger a military response under the Anti-Secession Law.
+The PRC also reject any notion of "Two Chinas", which under the PRC's political and legal framework, the ROC had ceased to exist as a legitimate sovereign state in 1949 when the PRC was established.
+Within PRC domestic law, the territory controlled by the ROC is designated as Taiwan Province, PRC.
+According to the PRC's interpretation, the Cairo Declaration, the Potsdam Declaration and United Nations General Assembly Resolution 2758 establish that Taiwan is part of the PRC under international law.
+The PRC has officially maintained its position of peaceful unification with Taiwan under the one country, two systems formula but does not rule out using military force, if necessary, to reunify the island should formal independence be declared.
+Under 2024 legal guidelines, the PRC regards advocating for Taiwan independence, regardless of jurisdiction, as a criminal offense—serious cases may result in capital punishment.